patronasxdxd/CTFS/docs/XST_UNISWAP.md

 ### Profit

-Since we initiated the flash swap with 78 WETH, and at the and of the flash swap had 105 WETH, we were able to send the profit back to our wallet
+Since we initiated the flash swap with 78 WETH, and at the end of the flash swap had 105 WETH, we were able to send the profit back to our wallet

 ![XTS Image](../images/XTS/profit.drawio.png)